tytydraco/yessleep/out/I_followed_a_woman_to_a_private_pool_and_I_cant_find_the_door_PART_2.md

-As I approached, I thought about Virgo’s.
+As I approached the blue lights, I thought about Virgo’s.
 The idea of a nice hot burnt cup of coffee sounded like a dream.
 When I got home, I was going to give Mike the biggest hug.
 (And I did, too.
 He hated it almost as much as I did)

 The closer I got to the light, the more vast it seemed.
 I think it was moving towards me, too, because before I even realized it, the light had begun to envelop me.
-All around was a sea of little blue points of light, like phosphorescent jellyfish, or algae, or something.
+All around was a sea of little blue points of light, like bioluminescent jellyfish, or algae, or something.
 It was like swimming in stars.

 I’m not a whimsical person.
-But this was… wonderful.
-For a brief moment, I forgot how tired I was, and the dull ache of my muscles muted to a distant buzz.
+If someone told me about a “spiritual experience”, I’d laugh in their face.
+But, I have to admit… this was wonderful.
+For a brief moment, I forgot how tired I was, and the screaming ache of my muscles quieted.
 I scooped out a handful of water.
-I had one of them in my hand.
+I had one of the lights in my hand.
 It was alive, I think, because it drifted from one end of my hand-pool to the other, then back again; not really swimming, but floating with intention.
 What a cool creature.
 My curiosity satisfied, I poured it back into the water to be with its friends again.